Garden Field (SO 180 383)

-There has been a Significant Name Change to a hill that is listed in the 200m Twmpau, with the summit height and drop of the hill being confirmed by a Trimble GeoXH 6000 survey which took place on the 9th April 2017.
+There has been a Significant Name Change to a hill that is listed in the 100m Twmpau, with the summit height, bwlch height, their locations, the drop and status of the hill confirmed by LIDAR analysis conducted by Myrddyn Phillips.

 The criteria for the list that this name change applies to are:

-The hill appeared in the 200m P30 list on Geoff Crowder’s v-g.me website under the name Brynelltyn.
-During my early hill listing I paid little regard to name placement on a map, or the meaning of names and to what feature the name was appropriately applied to.
-Therefore I prioritised names for listing purposes that I now understand are either inappropriate or where another name is viewed as being more appropriate, and Brynelltyn is such an example, and in the case of this hill it was the daughter of the local farmer who works the land the summit of this hill is situated on that gave the name of Mynydd Ketch.
+During my early hill listing I paid little regard to name placement on the map, or the meaning of names and to what feature the name was appropriately applied to.
+Therefore I prioritised names for listing purposes that I now understand are either inappropriate or where another name is viewed as being more appropriate.

 The full details for the hill are:

 Group: Mynyddoedd Duon

 OS 1:50,000 map: 161

 Summit Height: 170.3m (LIDAR)